 If you want to increase your ability to burn fat—especially around the abdominal area, where it can be especially stubborn—then exercise is a must.
 Strength training (like weight lifting) builds lean muscle tissue and increases basal metabolic rate (BMR), which means more calories burned even when not exercising.

-It also helps offset postmenopausal weight gain by burning excess cortisol and insulin — both of which contribute to extra belly fat.
+It also helps offset postmenopausal weight gain by combating stress and reducing cortisol, which can contribute to excess belly fat.
+It may also help improve insulin sensitivity.
 Exercise also enhances muscle mass as we age, so our bodies burn more glucose as energy throughout the day rather than storing it as excess fat.

 Exercise helps with stress relief by releasing endorphins into the bloodstream, which lift your moods and reduce pain-inducing inflammation throughout the body.
 Other ways to relieve stress include meditation, yoga, and simply taking some time out of your day to do something that makes you happy.